Feroze Khan

 Feroze Khan (born 11 July 1990) is a Pakistani actor who works in Urdu television.
 One of Pakistan's highest-paid actors, he is known for his portrayals of toxic masculinity in the media.
 Khan has received several accolades, including three Lux Style Awards.

 He made his acting debut with Bikhra Mera Naseeb in 2014 and got breakthrough after appearing in Hum TV's romantic drama Gul-e-Rana in 2015 for which he received a nomination for Best Actor Popular at the 5th Hum Awards.
 Khan received attention and popularity after portraying Mir Hadi in the tragic-romance Khaani (2018) for which he gained acclaim and the Lux Style Award for Best Actor.
 His other notable works include the romance dramas Ishqiya (2020) and Khuda Aur Muhabbat 3 (2021); the latter earned him Best TV Actor at the 21st Lux Style Awards.

-This success was followed by a career downturn and setbacks, with a series of unsuccessful dramas such as Aye Musht-E-Khaak and Habs (both 2022), Khumar (2023) and Humraaz (2025) all being poorly-received.
-He was married to Syeda Alizey Fatima, with whom he has two children.
+This success was followed by a career setback, with a series of unsuccessful dramas including Aye Musht-E-Khaak and Habs (both 2022), Khumar (2023) and Humraaz (2025) all were poorly-received.
+Off-screen, he was married to Syeda Alizey Fatima, with whom he has two children.

 Early life and family

 Khan was born on 11 July 1990, in Quetta in the Balochistan province of Pakistan to a Pashtun father, who had been a tribal chief or sardar, and a Punjabi mother.
 He has five siblings, including actress Humaima Malick and singer-songwriter Dua Malik.

 In 2018, Khan married Syeda Alizey Fatima Raza in an arranged marriage.
 On 3 May 2019, they had a son named Mohammad Sultan Khan.
 In 2020 there was speculation that Khan and his wife had parted ways.
 None spoke up about this until Khan’s wife posted a family photo, showing her with Khan and their son, on Instagram with the caption “Home” thus ending the divorce rumours.
 On 14 February 2022, Khan’s wife gave birth to their second child whom they named Fatima Khan.
 In September 2022, there were reports of Khan going to court in Karachi.
-A couple of days later on the 21 September, Khan posted a statement on social media revealing that he and his wife had parted ways, and that their divorce was finalised on the 3 September 2022.
+A couple of days later on the 21 September, Khan posted a statement on social media revealing that he and his wife had parted ways, and that their divorce was finalised on 3 September 2022.

 In June 2024 there were reports that Khan had tied the knot a second time.
 This was confirmed a couple of days later when both Khan and his sister, Humaima Malick, posted the announcement on Instagram.